Image Credits: midoriya21/shutterstock.com

 - Selection and delivery of the concrete

-For any kind of concrete foundation the most important thing to be taken care of initially is soil compaction.
-Soil compaction removes excess moisture and reduces air voids in the soild below and around where the foundations are to be built.
+For any kind of concrete foundation, the most important initial process is soil compaction, which removes excess moisture and reduces air voids in the soil below and that which surrounds the area in which the foundations are to be built.

 - Take some soil and squeeze it to form the shape of a tennis ball.

 - Drop this soil ball down from a height of 1 ft.